uncharted-technologies/trafficsolver/README.md

 # Description of the RL environments provided as examples

 Cartpole: A pole stands upright on a cart that can move left or right.
 The agent has to keep the pole upright against gravity for as long as possible.
 The agent gets 1 point for every time step the cart is upright, up to 200 time steps.
-The episode ends if the pole is as too much of an angle or if the cart has left the edges of the screen.
+The episode ends if the pole is at too much of an angle or if the cart has left the edges of the screen.

 ![Cartpole Rendering](figures/cartpole.png)